bennetdarcy/abs/README.md

-This is a README file.
-Yay!
- I am editing this.
+This is an app that shows 5 different abs and core exercises every day.